Joycejlee00/AnimeRoulette/README.md

 Jikan Apiary is a wrapper (unofficial) that takes [MyAnimeList](https://myanimelist.net/) and turns into more useable API path (rest).

 <p align="left">
-This discord has a list of built-in commands that allows users to input a specific genre, and get back a random anime within that genre.
+This discord bot has a list of built-in commands that allow users to input a specific genre and get back a random anime within that genre.

 ## Take A Look